njarecki/continuous-claude/README.md

 ## ⚙️ How it works

-When you have a task like "Add unit tests until all code is covered", you want to run Claude Code repeatedly until all code is covered.
-This script does that for you:
+For tasks that require multiple iterations to complete, this script runs Claude Code repeatedly until done:

 - Claude Code runs in a loop based on your prompt
 - All changes are committed to a new branch